The President & CEO of OFG Bancorp (OFG) is Buying Shares

-In addition to Jose Rafael Fernandez, 3 other OFG executives reported Buy trades in the last month.
+This recent transaction increases Jose Rafael Fernandez’s holding in the company by 100% to a total of $124.4K.
+In addition to Jose Rafael Fernandez, 5 other OFG executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>